lookstechnical/nowtv-sas-react-interview/README.md

            Actions
-              FETCH_DATA -> when dispatched initiates fetching the messages and members FETCH_DATA_SUCCESS -> dispatched when a successfull result comes back from the above call
+              FETCH_DATA -> when dispatched initiates fetching the messages and members FETCH_DATA_SUCCESS -> dispatched when a successful result comes back from the above call

            Sagas
             messageSaga
                 @fetchData - Fetches the data from the rest or GraphQL api and once fetched dispatches the FETCH_DATA_SUCCESS action

            messageReducer - This would recieve the data from FETCH_DATA_SUCCESS action and uses the mergeAndFormatMessages utility to convert the data to the correct format.